So far, we’ve covered how to maximize free night certificates from two major hotel loyalty programs:

 3. World of Hyatt Brand Explorer Award

-In addition to the above opportunities to earn up to four Free Night Awards on an annual basis, there’s also a one-time opportunity to earn a further Category 1–4 Free Night Award through Hyatt’s Brand Explorer promotion.
+In addition to the above opportunities to earn up to four Free Night Awards on an annual basis, there’s also a one-time opportunity to earn up to three more Category 1–4 Free Night Awards through Hyatt’s Brand Explorer promotion.

 Under your World of Hyatt account, you’ll find the Brand Explorer tracker, which keeps track of how many of Hyatt’s 18 hotel brands you’ve stayed at.
 Upon staying at five different Hyatt brands, you’ll earn a Free Night Award.